WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 <aside class="notes">

-**Teaching tips**:
+**Teaching Tips**:

 * Open a new tab in your browser and navigate back to the Wikipedia article for [Cafe Allegro](https://en.wikipedia.org/wiki/Cafe_Allegro) in Seattle.
 Hover over the "History" link under the "Contents" section.
-* Click on the "History" link.
+* Click the "History" link.

-**Talking points**:
+**Talking Points**:

-* Old websites spread content across different pages and each URL routes users to those pages.
+* Old websites spread content across different pages, and each URL routes users to those pages.
 * Take a look in the lower-left corner of my browser.
 Notice the URL is `wikipedia.org/wiki/Cafe_Allegro#History`.
-Specifically note the hashtag `#History`.
+Specifically note the hashtag, `#History`.
-* Notice that when I click on the "History" link, it scrolls down within the same page.
+* Notice that, when I click on the "History" link, it scrolls down within the same page.
 This still counts as a route even though it's navigating to a new section on the same page.

 </aside>